 Planning and Attending

-If you are planning a ceremony about yourself, gather some things together.
-Like I mentioned above, doing this ahead of time is a wonderful gift to give loved ones.
+If you are planning a ceremony for yourself, gather some things together.
+As I mentioned above, doing this ahead of time is a wonderful gift to give loved ones.
 Then they won’t have to guess about what you’d want.

 - Anecdotes and stories about your life to share